Esri/arcgis-maps-sdk-kotlin-samples/edit-features-using-feature-forms/README.md

 ## How to use the sample

 Tap a feature on the feature form map to open a bottom sheet displaying the list of form elements.
-Select through the list of elements to view the contingent value field groups and edit elements to update the field values.
+Select through the list of elements to view the coded value field groups and edit elements to update the field values.
 Tap the submit icon to commit the changes on the web map.

 ## How it works